Battle for C&W Worldwide looms as Tata eyes bid

 Tata Group took a 50 percent stake in the former Indian state monopoly in 2002.
 The Indian government still owns 26 percent of the firm, which also has a New York listing TCL.N, and has nominee directors on the company's board.

-One banker said buying C&W Worldwide would be a stretch for Tata, which has a capitalisation of $1.4 billion (878.7 million pounds).
-The Indian group already has net debt of $1.5 billion (941.5 million pounds) on core earnings of $350 million (219 million pounds), giving it leverage of 4.1 times, according to Thomson Reuters data.
+One banker said buying C&W Worldwide would be a stretch for Tata, which has a capitalisation of $1.4 billion.
+The Indian group already has net debt of $1.5 billion on core earnings of $350 million, giving it leverage of 4.1 times, according to Thomson Reuters data.

 Peddy also said Vodafone would also be better placed to take advantage of C&W Worldwide's tax losses, which he said were worth up to 30 pence a share.